w3stling/blankningsregistret/README.md

 the [Finansinspektionen][2] (FI).
 It contains information short selling.

-FI will on a daily basis, normally shortly after 15:30 o'clock, publish significant net short positions in shares (>0.5 per cent) in the document below.
+FI will on a daily basis, normally shortly after 15:30 o'clock, publish significant net short positions in shares (>0.5 percent) in the document below.

 This Java library makes it easier to automate data extraction from Blankningsregistret.